 LeasePlan uses a hybrid model to determine the required level of operational risk capital for regulatory purposes.
 This hybrid model consists of a purely quantitative analysis of the Group's internal operational loss data and a more qualitative analysis of the Group's specific operational risk scenarios.
 The quantitative analysis is performed by modelling the severity and the frequency of loss events; using the internal operational loss data recorded by the Group.
 Under the AMA requirements, insurance related loss recovery is recognised as an accepted risk mitigating instrument.
 The impact on the reduction of regulatory capital however is capped at 20%.
 LeasePlan monitors the 20% level by measuring the insurance related recoveries reported in the loss database.
-The total insurance related recovery for operational losses amounts to 1.86% of the total loss recoveries, as most operational risk events (such as human error) are not covered by insurance.
+The total insurance related recovery for operational losses amounts to 1.87% of the total loss recoveries, as most operational risk events (such as human error) are not covered by insurance.
 The two distributions for the severity and the frequency are combined into one overall loss distribution by means of Monte Carlo simulation.
 The resulting loss distribution determines the expected annual loss amount and the required capital at the 99.9th percentile confidence level.

 The qualitative analysis (or operational risk scenario analysis) is a process by which LeasePlan considers the effect of extreme, but nonetheless possible operational risk scenarios on the organisation.
 During the analysis, the high impact, low frequency operational risk scenarios are supplemented with relevant internal and external loss data, a description of the business environment and internal control factors to support the expert based frequency and impact estimations for each scenario.
 For each single scenario the estimates are modelled to determine the regulatory capital required to be held by LeasePlan at the 99.9th percentile confidence level.
 LeasePlan started modelling capital requirements under AMA in 2006.
 Since then a model governance structure has been developed and implemented that ensures an annual cycle of model monitoring, development, validation and implementation.
 Part of the model monitoring activities is the evaluation of the assumptions used in the capital modelling process.
 If the outcome of the model monitoring requires so, LeasePlan adjusts the assumptions and as a result will recalculate the corresponding capital requirements.
 This way LeasePlan ensures that the capital continuously reflects the Group's operational risk profile, even after significant organisational changes or unexpected external developments.
-Under Pillar 1 the operational risk regulatory capital requirement as at the end of 2014 remains stable at EUR 121.2 million (2013: EUR 121.2 million), which is the sum of LeasePlan's operational loss data model (EUR 38.7 million on calculation set 2005 - 2011) and scenario model (EUR 82.5 million).
-The output of the operational loss model incorporating operational losses over 2014 (calculation data set covering the period July 2009 to June 2014) indicates a reduction of related capital from EUR 38.7 million to EUR 17.9 million.
-Considering this evolution, LeasePlan maintains the Pillar 1 capital for operational risk at EUR 121.2 million.
+Under Pillar 1 the operational risk regulatory capital requirement as at the end of 2015 remains stable at EUR 121.2 million (2014: EUR 121.2 million), which is the sum of LeasePlan's operational loss data model (EUR 38.7 million on calculation set 2005 - 2011) and scenario model (EUR 82.5 million).
+Considering the agreement reached with DNB regarding a resubmission of the AMA framework in the second half of 2017, LeasePlan maintains the Pillar 1 capital for operational risk at EUR 121.2 million.